microcks/microcks.io/content/documentation/guides/installation/docker-compose.md

 ## Wrap-up

-You just installed Microcks on your local machine using terminal commands.
+You just installed Microcks on your local machine using Docker Compose and terminal commands.
 Congrats! 🎉

 You have discover that Microcks provides a bunch of default profiles to use different capabilities of Microcks depending on your working situation.
 Advanced profiles are using local configuration files mounted from the `/config` directory.
 You can refer to the [Application Configuration Reference](/documentation/references/configuration/application-config) to get the full list of configuration options.